chsievers/write-you-a-haskell/005_evaluation.md

           if eval y == 0
           then 1
           else eval y * (eval f) (eval y - 1)))))
+*** Using eval here seems to me a bit like cheating...

 test :: Integer
 test = eval fact 10